Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Ginzburg-Landau free energy and single-vortex molecule state for neutron superfluids

 First, we consider the ansatz for vortex solutions with vortex cores placed at $r=0$ in the cylindrical coordinates $(r,\theta,z)$ and the boundary $\psi_{r\to \infty}$ far from vortex cores.
 For singly quantized vortices, the order parameters behave as $\psi_{-2\leq m \leq 2}|_{r\to\infty} \propto e^{i\theta}$.
 For $\Vec{B}=0$, the uniform ground state is degenerate within the possible UN state

 for $0\leq a,2b,\phi <2\pi$.
-Here $a$, $b$, and $\phi$ represent overall spin rotations along the $z$ axis and $y$ axis, and overall phase shift, respectively.
+Here $a$, $b$, and $\phi$ represent overall spin rotations along the $z$ and $y$ axes, and overall phase shift, respectively.
 Under the spatial phase gradient $e^{i\theta}$ for the vortex solution, the current-spin dependent free energy density $f_{202}^{(2)}$ in Eq.~\eqref{eq:Lagrangian} favors $b=0$ giving

 In the case of $0<|\Vec{B}|<B_{\rm c}$, we obtain

 where $g$ depends on $|\Vec{B}|$ and satisfies $\pi/3 < g < \pi/2$, making $\psi|_{r\to\infty}$ to be the $D_2$BN state. $a$ also represents the overall spin rotation along the $z$ axis and takes arbitrary (fixed) value without (with) the current-spin dependent free energy $f_{202}^{(1)}$.
 In the limit of $|\Vec{B}|\searrow 0$, $g$ becomes $g\to \pi/3$ giving